mooltipass/minible/README.md

 <p align="center">
   <img src="https://github.com/mooltipass/minible/raw/master/_readme_assets/dev_board.PNG" alt="Mooltipass Mini BLE"/>
 </p>
 The Mooltipass team welcomes contributions from open source enthusiasts!
-Feel free to have a look at <a href="https://github.com/mooltipass/minible/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22">our list of feature requests</a> to see what you could contribute on.
-Depending on the task, we could ship you one of our developpement boards shown above, or you could also develop <a href="https://mooltipass.github.io/minible/developing_using_emulator">using our device emulator</a>.
-Do not forget to review our contributing guidelines.
+Feel free to have a look at <a href="https://github.com/mooltipass/minible/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22">our feature requests list</a> to see what you could contribute on.
+Depending on the task, we could ship you one of our developpement boards (shown above), or you could also develop <a href="https://mooltipass.github.io/minible/developing_using_emulator">using our device emulator</a>.
+Do not forget to review our contributing guidelines!

 ## Adding a New Language to the Mini BLE
 The following languages are currently supported: